sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

 SAP Cloud Platform Integration Suite combines the integration capabilities such as Process Integration, API Management, Integration Advisor, and Open Connectors into a cohesive and simplified toolkit for enterprise integrations.
 To provide a comprehensive integration experience, these services are not available separately, but only as part of the Integration Suite service plan.

-The Integration Suite includes all integration capabilities in simple service plans such as standard, premium, and digital, with simple metrics of instance and messages.
+The Integration Suite includes all integration capabilities in simple service plans.
+To know more on these plans, see [Integration Suite](https://discovery-center.cloud.sap/#/serviceCatalog/f810c887-8d25-4942-9849-354837951066) service catalog.

 This tutorial series lets you experience the capabilities offered by SAP Cloud Platform Integration Suite.